OpenZWave/node-openzwave-shared/README-api.md

 ### Functions

 Connecting to the network:
 ```js
 zwave.connect('/dev/ttyUSB0');  // initialise and start a new driver for a USB ZWave controller
 zwave.disconnect('dev/ttyUSB0');// disconnect from the current connection
 ```
+**Important notice**: the connect() call is asynchronous following the node/v8 javascript paradigm.
+This means that connect() will yield control to your script *immediately*, but the underlying OpenZWave C++ library will *not be ready yet* to accept commands.
+In fact, it can take some time (from a few seconds to a couple of minutes!) to set up its internal data structures.
+So, be sure to register a "scan complete" callback, and after it gets called, you can safely start issuing commands to your ZWave devices.

 Modifying device state:
 ```js
 /*
  * Set a multi-level device to the specified level (between 0-99).